buren/awesome-sweden/README.md

 Libraries we wished existed.

 - Bank account validation in more languages than Ruby
-- SSN/"personnummer" validation in more languages than Ruby
+- BankID tools
+- Zip/Postnummer reverse lookup
-- ... (anything you'd like to add?)
+- ... anything you'd like to add?

 ## Contributing